 Add the Paprika and Black Pepper to the pan, then add the white wine to pan and scrape up any browned bits on the bottom if there are any.
 Next add the chicken broth.
 Cook until it's slightly reduced (2-3 minutes, do not boil).

 Reduce the heat to medium low.
 Sprinkle the rice on top of everything so it's evenly distributed around the pan.
 Gently mix it in, but not too much as you want the rice to just settle to the bottom of the pan so it's completely wet from the juices.
-Let come to a simmer, don’t stir!
+Cover the pan with tin foil and let come to a simmer, don’t stir!

-You want it to create what is called socarrat, and you want it to be able to release from the bottom of the pan.
+You want it to create what is called socarrat, and you want the rice to be able to release from the bottom of the pan.
 The Socarrat is a delicacy and is what separates a great paella from a boring one!

 Paella is an impressive dish which is typically served Family Style with the pan set in the middle of the table so people can serve themselves.
 Serving is usually done with a spatula or large spoon so they can get to the Socarrat.